aibatko/Game/README.md

 # Simple Platformer Game

 This repository contains a small platformer game built with Python and Pygame.
+It has been refactored into several modules for easier development:

+- `game/player.py` – the player sprite and movement logic
+- `game/map.py` – creation of the level platforms
+- `game/weapon.py` – simple projectile weapon
+- `game/settings.py` – configuration constants

 The game currently supports:

 - Basic player movement (left, right, and jumping)
 - Simple gravity and collision with platforms
-- Firing arrows from a bow using the `F` key
+- Shooting bullets with the `F` key
 - A few example platforms for parkour

 ## Running the game